github/opensource.guide/_articles/finding-users.md

 In addition to the strategies outlined above, the best way to invite people to share and contribute to your project is to share and contribute to their projects.

-Helping newcomers, sharing resources, and making thoughtful contributions to others' work will help you build a positive reputation.
-Then, people will have context for your work and be more likely to pay attention and share what you're doing.

-Sometimes, these relationships can even lead to official partnerships with the wider ecosystem.
+Helping newcomers, sharing resources, and making thoughtful contributions to others' projects will help you build a positive reputation.
+Being an active member in the open source community will help people have context for your work and be more likely to pay attention to and share your project.
+Developing relationships with other open source projects can even lead to official partnerships.

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/shazow?s=180" class="pquote-avatar" alt="avatar">